emacs-exordium/exordium/README.md

   nil)` if your `prefs.el` to disable this feature entirely, or add `(setq exordium-git-gutter-non-fringe t)` in your `prefs.el` to display git diffs on the left side of line numbers, e.g. not in the fringe.
-Note that the latter disables the highighting of the current line number for now.
+Note that the latter disables the highlighting of the current line number for now.

 * Editing large comment blocks in C++ can be slow as hell.
 Unfortunately this is a problem with